 While research is sparse on its effectiveness for being a sure-fire aphrodisiac, some small-scale studies indicate maca’s possible use in the bedroom.
 Not surprisingly, maca root has a centuries-long reputation for being a powerful aphrodisiac.
 Loaded with minerals like zinc, iodine, and essential fatty acids, maca may balance sex hormones and may also improve mood.
 With a healthy mood and balanced hormone levels, arousal is usually much easier to achieve.

 4. Supports Mood

 Nutrition research shows that natural fatty acids found in foods, including maca root, is necessary for supporting mood and overall brain health.
 An examination of maca's protective effect for the brain has shown promising results, offering many researchers hope for finding a natural alternative to cognitive-enhancement drugs.
 Fatty acids in maca root support brain function, which may be responsible for stabilizing analytical skills, cognitive function, and rational thinking.
 Many doctors focused on holistic wellness often recommended omega-3 fatty acids (like the ones found in maca) as a first step toward alleviating certain symptoms associated with depression, anxiety, and stress.

-As infertility is becoming an increasing issue facing both women and men, it’s no wonder why so many people today are turning to natural alternatives for improving fertility.
-So far, research has only examined maca root’s impact on fertility in animals, with much of the research showing promising results.
-Studies support maca’s traditional use as a fertility enhancer, especially for females, noting its ability to increase serum luteinizing hormone in the pituitary gland.
-This hormone is associated with fertility, among other factors in the body.
+Infertility is a growing concern for both women and men, so it’s no surprise many people today turn to natural alternatives for improving fertility.
+So far, research has only examined maca root’s impact on fertility in animals, but much of the research shows promising results.
+Animal studies support maca’s traditional use as a fertility enhancer, especially for females, particularly its ability to increase serum luteinizing hormone in the pituitary gland.
+This hormone is associated with fertility and other factors in the body.